 Application for Non-degree student - Part-time non-degree students will hear a decision on their application by email within two weeks.

 Parameters and limitations surrounding non-degree status:

-- Students are not eligible to participate in J-Term.
+- Students are not eligible to participate in J-Term coursework, travel or experiences.

 - Students are limited to 8 credits per semester unless they petition for a registration surplus and require the support of a unrelated, faculty member or campus employee mentor.

 - Students do not have an academic advisor as they are not pursuing a program of study.

 - Students do not have access to a Degree Progress (degree audit) in Aches since they have no official program.

 - Students may not participate in NCAA athletics, intramurals, Greek life, internships or campus employment.